In-body image stabilization or IBIS for short is a technology that helps to keep pictures and videos taken with digital cameras shake-free.

 The Fujifilm XP140 in-body image stabilization (IBIS) is a CMOS-shift system to help control camera shake and minimize image blur.
 I was unable to find any information on rated stops or compensation, but I wouldn’t expect much.

 Fujifilm GFX 100

 There you have it.
 A decent-sized collection of Fujifilm cameras with in-body image stabilization built in.
-Hopefully you now have a much better idea of what Fujifilm cameras have IBIS.
+Hopefully, you now have a much better idea of what this type of stabilization and go on to pick up one of these great Fujifilm cameras with IBIS.

 Keep in mind, there are also many Fuji lenses that have optical image stabilization built in to use with Fujifilm camera bodies.

 For a look at which OIS lenses are available, be sure to read Which Fuji Lenses Have OIS? next.